Where is the death zone of Mt Everest

 Mt.
 Everest Expedition is the ultimate destination for any mountaineer.
 The summit of this peak provides the greatest sense of achievement and success.
 Viewing the world from the height of 8848m is everyone’s wish.
 But, only a few adventurers summit Everest and see the world from above.

 After the first summit by Tenzing and Hillary in 1953, Mt.
 Everest has seen the flow of mountaineers from all around the world.
 They all come to conquer the top of the world.
 Every year this peak is climbed by around a thousand climbers.
-You can find two major routes to the Top of Everest: one from Nepal and one from Tibet.
+You can find two major routes to the Top of Everest: Nepal and Tibet.
 Both of these routes have their own challenges and difficulties.
 But, the southern route from Nepal is the most used and quicker one.
 Tenzing and Hillary also followed this route from Nepal hence making this route the most popular.

 How long it takes to climb Mount Everest